CheViana/network-calls-stats/tutorial.md

 Heatmap is helpful for quickly getting understanding what is distribution of backend response time: it can be the case that most requests complete in under 50 msec, but some requests are slow and complete in >500 msec.
 Average request time doesn't show this information.
 In previous examples, we're plotting just the average.

-We can easily add heatmat for request execution time:
+We can easily add a heatmat for request execution time:
 ![Create heatmap](tutorial-images/bonus-configure-heatmap-1.png)
 ![Set Y axis to msec](tutorial-images/bonus-configure-heatmap-2.png)

 Need to add new panel, pick measurement details, and select "Heatmap" in "Visualization" collapsible in the right column.
-Each 10 seconds new set of bricks is appears panel, each brick's color represents how much measurements fall into that value bucket (e.g. 10msec-20msec).
-Can set fixed bucket size or fix amount of buckets, or let default values do their magic.
+Every 10 seconds, a new set of bricks appears on the panel.
+Brick color represents how much measurements fall into that bucket (e.g. 5 fall in the 10 msec - 20 msec range, hence that brick is pink).
+Set a fixed bucket size or fix the number of buckets, or let default values do their magic.

 In case Telegraf sends all metrics data to InfluxDB, that's a real heatmap.
-Telegraf is often configured to send only aggregated values to database (min, avg, max) calculated over short period of time (10sec), to reduce metrics reporting traffic.
+Telegraf is often configured to send only aggregated values to database (min, avg, max) calculated over short period of time (10sec) in order to reduce metrics reporting traffic.
 Heatmap based on such aggregated value is not a real heatmap.

 It is possible to configure [histogram aggregate](https://github.com/influxdata/telegraf/tree/master/plugins/aggregators/histogram) in Telegraf config ([full Telegraf config with histogram aggregator](https://github.com/CheViana/network-calls-stats/blob/master/telegraf-histogram.conf)):
 ```